PelionIoT/workflows-with-sda-docs/use-pdm-app.md

 After you have installed Pelion Device Management Application, you can begin using its features.

 ## Login Screen:
-Sign In to mobile app using your Pelion Device Management Native credentials.
+Sign In to mobile app using your Pelion Device Management native credentials.

 ## Select Account :
 1. Choose the account/team from the list of accounts.